Comparison of fixed speed wind turbines models: A case study

 Abstract:

 This paper presents a model comparison of a fixed speed wind turbine (FSWT) operating on a real wind farm.
 By relying on real data obtained from a wind farm operating in the Chilean Interconnected System, three different models are identified and analyzed.
 First, a phenomenological model based on physical principles governing the production of electricity from wind power is considered.
 This model is fine-tuned in accordance with practical considerations, such as wind correction factors.
 Then, a linear model and a Takagi & Sugeno (T&S) fuzzy model are identified.
 From the experimental results, the linear model is the simplest one, but also the one that presents the worst performance indexes.
-The best pbkp_rediction capability is obtained with the T&S model; however, in terms of interpretability, the phenomenological model outperforms the other two black-box models. © 2012 IEEE.
+The best prediction capability is obtained with the T&S model; however, in terms of interpretability, the phenomenological model outperforms the other two black-box models. © 2012 IEEE.

 Año de publicación: